LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Method

-\textbf{Model Implementation:} \polytuneII has a configuration of 12 transformer encoder layers and 8 decoder layers to match the layer count of the AST (Audio Spectrogram Transformer)~\citep{gong_ast_2021} encoder and T5 decoders used in ~\citep{chou_detecting_2025}.
+\myinlineheading{Model Implementation:} \textit{LadderSym} has a configuration of 12 transformer encoder layers and 8 decoder layers to match the layer count of the AST (Audio Spectrogram Transformer)~\citep{gong_ast_2021} encoder and T5 decoders used in ~\citep{chou_detecting_2025}.
 The transformer encoder output, with a dimensionality of 768, is projected down to 512 to match the T5 decoder's dimensionality.
 Our training regime follows that of \citep{chou_detecting_2025} and is detailed in \Cref{training}.
-We adapted model component code from \href{https://github.com/pjjajal/EfficientTTMs}{\texttt{EfficientTTMs}} (MIT License), though our approach differs in design.
+We use the same hyperparameters as \textit{Polytune}.
+We adapted model component code from \href{https://github.com/pjjajal/EfficientTTMs}{\texttt{EfficientTTMs}} ~\citep{jajal_token_2024}(MIT License), though our approach differs in design.
 We also build on \href{https://github.com/ben2002chou/Polytune}{\texttt{Polytune}} (BSD 3-Clause, non-commercial).